An epic fantasy trilogy set 32,000 years ago

 Exile → Leadership

-A refugee with twenty survivors and a wolf, Kye must build an alliance of tribes who have never united.
+A refugee with a dozen survivors and a wolf, Kye must build an alliance of tribes who have never united.
 The greatest gathering of her people in living memory becomes their greatest catastrophe.
 The woman who emerges from the devastation is not the woman who entered it.

 Book Three